How Many Districts Are in India? Get the Latest Count 2025!

 • Economic and historical factors

-Kachchh is the largest district in India.
+Kutch is India’s biggest district.
 Let us know a bit about its economy.

-• As mentioned, economic factors are also important in determining the size of the district.
-The major economic activity in the area is agriculture.
-New industries have also been set up now.
+• Economic factors are also crucial in determining the district’s size.
+The primary economic activity in the area is agriculture, and new industries have also been established.

-• The biggest District in India is also famous for trade.
-Kachchh is also a popular tourist spot.
+• India’s biggest district is also famous for trade.
+Kutch is also a popular tourist spot.

 • The largest district, Kutch, has an area of 45,652 km2 and a population of about 2,092,371.